Jan-Uwe Ness - Personal Profiles

 Main Research Fields

-X-ray observations of Classical Nova outburst; Stellar Activity and Stellar Coronae
+X-ray observations of Classical Nova in outburst; Super-Soft Sources, Stellar Activity and Stellar Coronae

 Nova explosions occur in accreting cataclysmic binary systems and are powered by explosive nuclear burning of hydrogen-rich material that has previously been accreted by the white dwarf primary.
 The explosion ejects material at high velocities which forms an optically thick envelope similar to a stellar atmosphere.
 The outflow of mass decreases with time, and as a consequence the opacity of the envelope changes.
 This allows successively deeper views into the outflow where it is hotter, shifting the peak of the observable spectrum to successively shorter wavelengths (=higher energies).
 After a few weeks to months (sometimes years), the envelope becomes bright in X-rays with a spectrum of an X-ray atmosphere.
 During this phase, the X-ray spectrum of the nova resembles those of the class of Super Soft X-ray Binary Sources (SSS).